 Fastaff Travel Nursing came to us with lofty goals: Dramatically grow qualified nurses (i.e. leads) in their database, while simultaneously driving up brand awareness and affinity.

-So, how did we drive down their cost-per-lead by 41%, increase qualified nurses by nearly 10%, and revamp their brand – all in just six months?
+So, how did we drive down their cost-per-lead by 41%, increase qualified nurses by nearly 10%, and magnify brand differentiation – all in just six months?

 Our Approach & Results